rjro/oxDNA_env/README.md

 ## How do I actually make code changes?

-The [azDNA repository](https://github.com/rjro/azDNA) will be cloned into the azDNA_env directory.
+The [azDNA repository](https://github.com/rjro/azDNA) will be cloned into the azDNA directory.
+You can open up this folder in your favorite editor and begin making changes, there is no need to make any modifications from within the Vagrant box.

+This is because the ```/vagrant``` folder within the Vagrant box is actually the ```azDNA_env``` folder on your computer.
+This directory is forwarded by Vagrant automatically.

 ## How do I observe changes I make to the server?
 When you launch the server by default, it will start listening on port 9000.
 If you make changes to server-side logic, you will have to restart the server to observe them.